andrea-delpopolo/learning-react/README.md

 - Delete all files in the src/ folder of the new project
 - Paste `index.js` and `index.css` in the src/ folder

+## Deployment

+The solution has been deployed to Azure @ https://tictactoereact.azurewebsites.net/

 ## Features list

 - Display the location for each move in the format (col, row) in the move history list.